-Enuma Elish is the Mesopotamian creation myth that tells how the world was created.
+Enuma Elish by Jacqui Lerner TURKE uta Gaziantep Enuma Elish is the Mesopotamian creation myth that tells how the world was created.
 Father Apsu, who ruled the sweet waters, and Mother Tiamat, who ruled the salt waters, had children and grandchildren who disturbed the calm waters.
 Father Apsu decided to do something about it, so he called for a battle.
 At night Ea chained up Father Apsu and took his crown and halo away.
-This killed his power and made him die instantly. reer Later, baby Marduk was born.
+This killed his power and made him die instantly.
+Later, baby Marduk was born.
 Ea was so proud of his son that he doubled Marduks powers making him the most powerful god to live.
 Marduk's grandfather, Anu, sent four great winds that angered Mother Tiamat.
 She decided to team up with her eleven monsters and the evil god Kingu to beat the other gods once and for all.
 Mother Tiamat's monsters scared away Ea and Anu, which left only Marduk to fight.
 If he were to battle and make his powers last forever he would have to prove himself to the gods.
 Of course he succeeded.
 He prepared himself to fight with plants and poison beasts.
 When he had won the battle he decided to make the earth from Mother Tiamat's body and make human beings from Kingu's blood to serve the gods each and every day.
 From Enuma Elish, it is clear that the Mesopotamians were very in touch with their surroundings and religion.
 In Mesopotamia the citizens believed in many more gods and goddesses then just one.
 They believed that humans were made to serve and take care of gods every single day of their life.
 Mesopotamians were exceedingly religious and strict when it came to religion.

-Sophia Michaelson Science he Stephen Gaynor Laboratories were busy this fall.
-Experiments were done in many scientific disciplines ranging from food chemistry to rocket science.
-Ms. Hurlbert/Ms. Klausner's class, along with Mr. Bookin and Ms. Schostak's classes, explored the chemistry behind cooking.
-First, they did a chemistry experiment that led to making cheese curds.
-Our Gaynor scientists acidified milk by adding vinegar, causing curds to

-EPHEN GAYNOR SCHOOL separate from whey.
+Science The Stephen Gaynor Laboratories were busy this fall Experiments were done in many scientific disciplines ranging from food chemistry to rocket science.
+Ms. Hurlbert/Ms. Klausner's class, along with Mr. Bookin and Ms. Schostak's classes, explored led to making cheese curds.
+Our adding vinegar, causing curds to separate from whey.
 By adding salt, it resulted in tasty cheese curds.
 Next, students used salt to create a temperature depression, allowing them to make ice cream in plastic bags.
 Departmental classes of Mr. Beich, Ms. Graber, Mr. Meyer, Mrs. Stackow, and Ms. Susser each built landing modules.
 The landing modules were built from simple materials including cups, cotton balls, and straws.
-They were designed to allow the safe landing of an "eggstronaut' from a four-story drop.
-Even though all the eggstronauts didn't survive, all the students learned about the engineering process. \wp
+They were designed to allow the safe landing of an "eggstronaut" from a four-story drop.
+Even though all the eggstronauts didn't survive, all the students learned about the engineering process.
+87